Associating Healthcare Teamwork with Patient Outcomes for Predictive Analysis: Introduction

 In this study, we propose a novel, data-driven workflow to evaluating team-based cancer care by modeling HCP collaboration patterns as networks derived from EHR interactions.
 We then apply machine learning techniques to these networks to identify predictive signals associated with patient survival.
 This approach allows us to move beyond static clinical indicators (i.e., cancer stage) and uncover human factors that associate with patient outcomes.
 By using cross-validation and explainable AI techniques, we ensure that our findings are both generalizable and actionable.

 Feedback from medical experts indicated that our findings aligned with a long-standing hypothesis: involving general practitioners in coordinating cancer treatment can positively affect patient outcomes.
-A review of prior literature \cite{smith2017shared, perfors2019involving, goderis2010start} confirmed that this hypothesis had been proposed but lacked empirical validation using real-world cancer treatment data.
+A review of the literature \cite{smith2017shared, perfors2019involving, goderis2010start} confirmed that this hypothesis had been proposed but lacked empirical validation using real-world cancer treatment data.
 Our results provide the first data-driven evidence supporting it, reinforcing the practical relevance and credibility of our approach.

-Our contributions are threefold: (1) we introduce a transferrable framework for extracting and modeling EHR-mediated collaboration networks; (2) we show how medical collaboration data should be analyzed to avoid introducing spurious signals and demonstrate how machine learning can be applied to these networks to predict patient survival; and (3) we provide evidence that the learned features offer actionable insights for improving care delivery.
+Our contributions are threefold: (1) we introduce a transferrable framework for extracting and modeling EHR-mediated collaboration networks; (2) we present an approach to analyzing medical collaboration data that mitigate spurious signals, and demonstrate how machine learning models can be applied to the resulting network representations to predict patient survival; and (3) we provide evidence that the learned features offer actionable insights for improving care delivery.
 More broadly, this work showcases how leveraging digital traces of collaboration and AI can potentially support the assessment and optimization of team-based care in oncology, with potential applications across other high-stakes clinical domains.